Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 The prevalence of anxiety means that there are various medicines and practices available to help treat the disorder.

 It’s easy to believe that the negative effects of anxiety might cause you to have a bad trip on magic mushrooms.
-Some adverse effects of shrooms include:
+Some adverse effects of shrooms include lack of coordination, forgetfulness, and becoming easily distracted.

 The most common positive side effects of psilocybin are: